wkemps/HelloWorld/README.md

 # HelloWorld
 First exercise with Github
-Some text added to make a change
+Some text removed to make a change